 With Hurricane Florence, Helene, and Isaac on the way, it’s time to discuss how you can prepare for the season.
-These are a few tips I find handy if you find yourself in the path of a storm.
+These are a few tips for hurricane season.

 1. Know Who Your Agent Is